tkmaher/tree-notation-I/readme.txt

 TO RUN
 --------
 Download and unzip "tree-notation-I".zip.
 Navigate to the current folder and run "tree-notation-I" from that folder using the command line.
+[NOTE: may require installation of SDL2, SDL2.mixer, and SDL2.image libraries]

 CONTROLS
 --------